rushikc/pennywise/README.md

 ## Future Roadmap

 - [ ] Multiple bank support (We need people with different bank accounts to help us with this)
+- [ ] Google pub sub integration for real-time event driven updates instead of using AppScript as hourly jobs
 - [ ] Enhancing Insights with more detailed analytics & better graph support grouped by category
 - [ ] Multi-selected expense tagging feature
 - [ ] Expense analysis using historical data (Firebase AI Logic)